Last Updated on 11/11/2022

 bawled their eyes out seen Me Before you?
 Visiting this square is a must.

 There are fewer tourists in Paris in the fall so it’s easier to grab a spot outside at a cafe.
 Be sure they have heat lamps if it’s chilly.

 The Montemartre district is incredibly darling and you’ll enjoy wandering the hilly streets when it’s not sweltering.
 Definitely head to the Sacre Coeur for amazing views of Paris.

 Meanwhile on the Left Bank, people are shopping at these stands along the Seine and taking in views of Notre Dame.
-While you’re in this area, head into Shakespeare & Co if it starts drizzling or find a warm spot inside the cozy cafe Odette.
+While you’re in this area, head into Shakespeare & Co if it starts drizzling or find a warm spot inside Odette.

 I also took a short day trip to Giverny to see Monet’s home.
 The gardens are sure to be beautiful all year round, but they were quite charming in the fall and we got to enjoy seeing his home without the swarms of people.

 Visit Paris in the fall if you want to maximize time by not waiting in never ending lines.
 If you want to go up the Eiffel Tower or visit one of the many world famous museums, autumn is perfect for considerably shorter lines.